 Compulsory education might end when you leave school, college or university, but there’s no reason not to carry on learning throughout your life.

-People are choosing return to education no matter what their age, many learning new skills or getting degrees in their later years.
+People are choosing to return to education no matter what their age, many learning new skills or getting degrees in their later years.

 Further education describes education below degree level that takes place after leaving compulsory education.
 It may include vocational courses, apprenticeships, National Vocational Qualifications and A levels.